 Total certification is a multiyear process consisting of four separate tests.
 The first two are designed for entry-level technicians while the second set of exams provide full certification along with senior-level status:

 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
 The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics relevant to full NATE certification.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
 Technicians should be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.

 EPA Section 608

 The Environmental Protection Agency provides comprehensive regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.